alabou/NMOS-MatroxOnly/NMOS With IS-11.md

 If the Sender capabilities change while there are active constraints, the Sender MUST only consider the intersection the new Sender capabilities with the active constraints, ignoring the space of active constraints outside the new Sender capabilities.

 A Controller MUST NOT assume that active constraints within the capabilities of an IS-11 Sender are guaranteed to prevent an "active_constraints_violation" `state` on the Sender.
 The ability of a Sender to comply with the active constraints depend on various factors, some of which are out of the control of the Sender.

+#### Preference

+A Controller SHOULD express its active constraints using a `urn:x-nmos:cap:meta:preference` value of 100 for the preferred configuration and other values for alternate configurations.
+A Controller MUST express its active constraints using the `urn:x-nmos:cap:meta:preference` meta attribute considering that active constraints are first sorted from high to low values of `urn:x-nmos:cap:meta:preference` prior to be processed by Senders.

 ### Propagating the preferred capabilities